 Also keep in the back of your head that the popular side doesn't always win.
 Sure, the Seahawks could cover this individual game despite the lopsided public betting and shaded line, but over the long haul this is a losing endeavor.
 The house always wins, which means more often than not, the public loses, especially when they're betting the worst of the number after it moves.

 Always remember: You are your best analyst.
-Always trust your own process, you own data and your own methodology, not some talking head in a borrowed suit or a random person on Twitter.
+Always trust your own process, you own data and your own methodology, not some talking head or a random person on Twitter.

 How to Place a Bet at a Sportsbook or Online